a20351766/udo.1.4.0/docs/source/config_update.md

 config to be submitted.

-This has the virtue of simplicity -- when there are enough signatures, the last Admin can simply submit the config transaction (in Fabric, the `peer channel update` command includes a signature by default).
+This has the virtue of simplicity -- when there are enough signatures, the last Admin can simply submit the config transaction (in UDO, the `peer channel update` command includes a signature by default).
 However, this process will only be practical in smaller channels, since the “pass it along” method can be time consuming.